 Optional seasonings: Salt & Pepper, Worcestershire sauce

-- Pour the pan drippings from cooking your meat (get every last drop and loosened browned drippings) in a fat separator, or through a mesh strainer.
-If you don't have 3 cups, add chicken broth.
+- Pour the turkey drippings, getting every last drop and loosening any browned bits, from the roasting pan into a fat separator, or through a fine-mesh sieve.
+If you don't have 3 cups, add chicken stock until you do.

-- Melt butter over medium-heat in a large saucepan.
-Whisk in flour until it has thickened and formed a paste.
-Cook for 2 minutes or until smooth and creamy.
-Wait to add any seasonings until after the broth has been added.
+- In a large saucepan, melt butter over medium heat.
+Whisk in flour until thickened and formed a paste.
+Cook 2 minutes or until smooth and creamy, but not browned.

-- Slowly whisk in the broth from the meat.
+- Slowly whisk in the meat drippings.
 Alternate whisking and adding liquid until you reach the consistency you like.
 Bring to a light simmer.
-Cook until it has thickened, about 3 to 5 minutes.
+Cook 3 to 5 minutes, or until it has thickened.
 If you'd like a thicker gravy, add less liquid.
 Add more liquid for a thinner gravy.